zeqo11/interview/frontend/README.md

 2. Display data from API onto your page (Table, List, etc.)
 3. Apply a styling solution of your choice to make your page look different (CSS, SASS, CSS-in-JS)
 4. Have fun

+### Submitting your coding exercise
+Once you have finished the coding exercise please create a PR into Tekmetric/interview